ncatlab/nlab-content/pages/4/0/7/3/3704/content.md

 An [[observable]] in quantum mechanics formulated on a [[Hilbert space]] is modeled by a [[self-adjoint operator]], and the classical measurement outcomes of this operator provide, at least under some assumptions, an [[orthogonal basis]] on the [[Hilbert space]].

-That, more abstractly, the notion of orthogonal basis of an object can be phrased intrinsically inside any suitable $\dagger$-compact category is the point made in ([CoeckePavlovicVicary](#CoeckePavlovicVicary))
+That, more abstractly, the notion of orthogonal basis of an object can be phrased intrinsically inside any suitable $\dagger$-compact category is the point made in ([CoeckePavlovicVicary](#CoeckePavlovicVicary)).

 ### Complex phases